Evidence for Nonlinear Gluon Effects in QCD and their $A$ Dependence at STAR

 The correlation function, $C(\Delta\phi)$, is defined as $C(\Delta\phi) = \frac{N_\mathrm{pair}(\Delta\phi)}{N_\mathrm{trig}\times \Delta \phi _\mathrm{bin}}$, where $N_\mathrm{pair}$ is the yield of the correlated trigger and associated $\pi^0$ pairs, $N_{\mathrm{trig}}$ is the trigger $\pi^0$ yield, $\Delta\phi$ is the azimuthal angle difference between the trigger $\pi^0$ and associated $\pi^0$, and $\Delta\phi_{\mathrm{bin}}$ is the bin width of $\Delta\phi$ distribution.
 In each pair, the trigger $\pi^0$ is the one with the higher $p_{T}$ value, $p_{T}^{\mathrm{trig}}$, and the associated $\pi^0$ is the one with the lower $p_{T}$ value, $p_{T}^{\mathrm{asso}}$.
 To remove the correlation induced by asymmetric detector effects, the measured correlation functions shown in this Letter are corrected through dividing them by the correlation functions computed for mixed events. $\Delta\phi$ distributions of two $\pi^0$s produced in different events are extracted from the $\phi$ distributions of the trigger $\pi^0$s and the associated $\pi^0$s.
 The correlation for mixed events is the $\Delta\phi$ distribution normalized by $N_{\mathrm{bin}}$/$N^{\mathrm{\mathrm{mix}}}_{\mathrm{pair}}$, where $N_{\mathrm{bin}}$ is the number of bins in $\Delta\phi$ and $N^{\mathrm{mix}}_{\mathrm{pair}}$ is the number of $\pi^0$ pairs for mixed events.
 The correlations are not corrected for the absolute detection efficiency.
 The corrected correlation function is fitted from $\Delta\phi = -\pi/2$ to $\Delta\phi = 3\pi/2$ with two individual Gaussians at the near- ($\Delta\phi=$ 0) and away-side ($\Delta\phi=\pi$) peak, together with a constant for the pedestal.
 The area of the away-side peak is the integral of the correlation function from $\Delta\phi = \pi/2$ to $\Delta\phi = 3\pi/2$ after pedestal subtraction, describing the back-to-back $\pi^0$ yields per trigger particle; the corresponding width is defined as the $\sigma$ of the away-side peak according to the fit.

 Figure~\ref{fig:A_corr} shows the comparison of $C(\Delta\phi)$ for forward back-to-back $\pi^0$ pairs observed in $p$+$p$, $p+$Al, and $p+$Au collisions at $\sqrt{s_{\mathrm{_{NN}}}}=200$ GeV.
 In the upper panel, in the low-$p_T$ regime, a clear suppression is observed in $p$+$A$ compared to the $p$+$p$ data.
 The back-to-back $\pi^0$ yields per trigger in $p+$Au ($p+$Al) are suppressed by about a factor of 1.7 (1.4) with respect to $p$+$p$ collisions.
 Larger suppression in $p+$Au relative to $p+$Al at the same collision energy supports an $A$ dependence of $Q_s^2$ as predicted in references \cite{McLerran:1993ni,Kharzeev:2004bw}.
 The suppression decreases with increasing $p_T$ of the $\pi^0$s.
 From the bottom panel of Fig.~\ref{fig:A_corr}, the suppression is found to be weaker compared to the low-$p_{T}$ range in $p+$Au collisions.
 The area, width, and pedestal in $p$+$p$, $p+$Al, and $p+$Au collisions with full di-$\pi^0$ $p_{T}$ combinations can be found in the supplemental material~\cite{Supple}.
-The parton momentum fraction $x$ with respect to the nucleon inside the nucleus is proportional to the $p_{T}$ of the two $\pi^0$s; $Q$ can be approximated as the average $p_{T}$ of the two $\pi^0$s.
-Varying the gluon density in $x$ and $Q^{2}$ can be achieved by changing the $p_{T}$ of the two $\pi^0$s at forward pseudorapidities.
-The low $x$ and $Q^{2}$ regime where the gluon density is large and expected to be saturated, can be accessed by probing low-$p_{T}$ $\pi^0$s; when $p_{T}$ is high, $x$ ($Q^{2}$) is not sufficiently small to reach the nonlinear regime.
-The simulated $x$ and $Q^{2}$ distributions in $p$+$p$ collisions can be found in the supplemental material~\cite{Supple}.